 4. Reduce expectations of a straight 8-hour workday – encourage breaks

 The Guardian reported research by the remote team-building firm Wildgoose who found that 69% of employees from the 133 companies surveyed wanted to continue home-working.
 That same research found 44% of UK employees reported being expected to do more work whilst working from home.
 And almost a third felt their mental health had been adversely affected.

 To help avoid this, set realistic workloads and allowing your team autonomy for setting their own daily schedule of breaks, for rest, family time and exercise.
 This will improve their wellbeing, motivation and productivity.

 5. Develop a Health and Wellbeing strategy - The Redwood Ellis approach

 Only 45% of businesses in the UK currently have a Health and Wellbeing strategy.
 It may be tempting to dive straight in and introduce an off the shelf solution.
-However, if you plan and prepare your objectives and strategy with your employees it will be more effective and be another HR strategy that sits in the draw.
+However, if you plan and prepare your objectives and strategy with your employees it will be more effective and not be another HR strategy that sits in the draw.

 1:1’s - Working directly with the whole team, we begin with a wellbeing 1:1 which encompasses a WFH workstation assessment, an introduction to MIND’s Wellness Action Plans and allows the individual the opportunity to give anonymous feedback to the business.
 This approach makes time for the employee to be listened to and the employer having evidence-based information on how teams are feeling, this can also provide insightful feedback not easily gathered via line management.